BjornWilliams/DocsVersaTul/docs/source/efcore.rst

         public DateTime CreatedDate { get; set; }
     }

-    //Create DbContext class
-    public class DatabaseContext : DbContext
+    //Create DbContext class which inherits from DbContext public class DatabaseContext : DbContext
     {
+        // IDataConnection - provides the means by which the data connection string
-        // IDataConnection - will be supplied from container
+        // can be obtained from DataConfiguration.
-        // provides framework for get connection string private readonly IDataConnection dataConnection;
+        private readonly IDataConnection dataConnection;

         public DatabaseContext(IDataConnection dataConnection)